influxdata/influxdb-client-js/influxdb-client.chunkcombiner.md

 ## ChunkCombiner interface

-Simpified platform-neutral data chunk manipulation, it might differ between target platform (node vs browser).
+ChunkCombiner is a simplified platform-neutral manipulation of Uint8arrays that allows to process text data on the fly.
+The implementation can be optimized for the target platform (node vs browser).

 <b>Signature:</b>